 Sun: Noon - 5 PM

-The museum is closed for most major holidays, including Thanksgiving, Christmas and New Year's Day.
+The museum is closed for most major holidays, including Veterans Day, Thanksgiving, Christmas Eve, Christmas and New Year's Day.

 Every May, Mesa Contemporary Arts Museum produces a Season Prospectus, which provides the submission guidelines for the museum's exhibiting opportunities for the year.
 To be added to the museum's mailing list and have a copy of the Prospectus sent to you, please contact mesacontemporaryarts@MesaAZ.gov.